Olive Garden Green Apple Sangria

 What makes Green Apple Moscato Sangria so good?

-If you’re looking for the perfect combination of fruity flavor, mild booziness, and simplicity, it’s hard to beat this recipe.
-While there are only a few ingredients, they play off one another perfectly, enhancing the natural sweetness and fruit flavors of the Moscato wine without overpowering it.
+If you’re looking for the perfect combination of fruity flavor, mild booziness, and simplicity, this recipe is hard to beat.
+While there are only a few ingredients, they play off one another perfectly, enhancing the natural sweetness and fruit flavors of the Moscato wine without overpowering them.

 Plus, it can provide a refreshing contrast to other sangrias, which can be overly sweet, thanks to the tart pucker of green apple flavor.